assimilation/assimilation-official/cma/systemtests/README.md

 To use other boxes/distributions please modify the Vagrantfile and the provisioning scripts accordingly.
-For other Debian based distributions such as Ubuntu, it should be enough just to modify the base box name.
+For other Debian based distributions such as Ubuntu, it _should_ be enough just to modify the base box name.
+Best to make copies in another directory and then use the "-D" option.
 It is out of scope for this document to describe vagrant, but it should not be very difficult.